collin5/deviq/README.md

 # DevIQ
-Opensource tool to practise coding challenges and assessing engineers
+Opensource tool for assessing engineers

 **still a WIP**